Skip to main content

 This post may contain affiliate links.
 Read our disclosure policy

 Who doesn’t love pizza?
 I’ll be honest when I say that I seriously crave pizza all the time!
-While I do love visit some pizzerias or just enjoy a chill evening with delivery, you can’t go wrong with the classic pan pizza.
-As I mention in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!!, setting some realistic expectations for yourself is key in your cooking journey, so if you really are exhausted, then I don’t blame you for opting for delivery!
+While I do love to visit some pizzerias or just enjoy a chill evening with delivery, you can’t go wrong with the classic pan pizza.
+As I mention in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!, setting some realistic expectations for yourself is key in your cooking journey, so if you really are exhausted, then I don’t blame you for opting for delivery!
 However, if you’ve already got some pizza dough on hand, then to be honest with you making your very own homemade cast iron pan pizza will take just as long as getting delivery, and it will feel so much more special!
 After all, who doesn’t love a good homemade pizza?

 If your family wants a perfectly crisp and cheesy pan pizza for a special dinner, then you definitely need to make this cast iron pan pizza recipe as part of your Live to Cook one-month challenge.
 Get started for free by signing up to my email newsletter, plus you’ll get all of my easy to follow and tasty recipes sent straight to your inbox!